Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cmake_demo.md

 ## CMake "Hello World"

 - Look at and explain `CMakeLists.txt`.
+- `cmake --help-command-list`, `cmake --help-command add_executable`
 - `mkdir build && cd build && cmake ..`
 - Standard to create `build` directory, don't call `cmake` in root directory.
     - In case of doubt, you can always just delete complete folder.
+    - And you can have multiple build folders.
 - Explain and look at files:
     - `Makefile`: lengthier than you think, many targets, search for `helloworld`
     - `CMakeCache.txt`: stores values of variables, used by GUIs for example